 Think back to when you first started learning a hobby or skill with a teacher or instructor.
 Do you have positive memories?
 Did you have fun?
 Are you still actively involved in that hobby now?

 If your answer to the above is yes, then you will almost certainly remember having a great instructor.
 Instructors play an integral part in the life of students.
 They are the ones who introduce the hobby to students and can inspire them to learn.
 They establish the foundation so that students can continue to build upon it.
 When there is a difficult or boring task at hand, it is the instructor who must find a way to spark joy in the learning process.
-This will determine whether you continue pursuing the activity or not, or whether it will reignite an interest in starting back where you left off previously.
+This will determine whether you continue pursuing the activity or not, or reignite an interest in starting back where you left off previously.
 Your first memories always stay with you, whether they were some of the best moments in your life, or the worst.

 The Truth: The best instructors deliver lessons that are about the student, not the teacher.